Processing Uncertainty in Aging

 In addition to the emotional impact of uncertainty, it can also have practical consequences for older adults.
 For example, uncertainty about the future can make it difficult for older adults to make decisions about their care and financial planning.
 This can lead to increased stress and anxiety as they try to navigate these complex issues.

-Overall, it is important for older adults to address uncertainty and find ways to manage it in order to maintain their mental health and well-being.
+Overall, older adults need to address uncertainty and find ways to manage it to maintain their mental health and well-being.
 This can include seeking support from friends, family, and mental health professionals, finding ways to stay connected with others and developing coping strategies to manage feelings of anxiety and stress.
 By addressing uncertainty and finding ways to manage it, older adults can maintain their mental health and well-being as they age.